Randolph High School (Massachusetts): Athletics

+The Boys basketball team won their first ever state championship in 2022.

 In the fall, the school offers: Boys and Girls Cross Country, Boys and Girls Soccer, Girls Volleyball, and Football.
 In the winter the athletics options are: Boys and Girls Swimming, Boys and Girls Track and Field, Wrestling, and Boys and Girls Basketball.
-The school offers for the spring: Boys and Girls Tennis, Boys and Girls Track and Field, Boys and Girls Quidditch, Boys Volleyball, Boys Baseball, and Girls Softball.
+The school offers for the spring: Boys and Girls Tennis, Boys and Girls Track and Field, Boys Volleyball, Boys Baseball, and Girls Softball.

+Extracirriculars

-Randolph High School also hosts a marching band, named the RHS Marching Blue Devils.
+Randolph High School hosts various extracurricular activities including a marching band, named the RHS Marching Blue Devils.
 In 2014, they began competing in competitions of the New England Scholastic Band Association (NESBA), after a 21-year break.
 The RHS Marching Blue Devils took home the gold medal in the NESBA Championships every year from 2014 through 2017.